wtho/webpack-stylus-pug-starter/README.md

 ## Getting Started
+First `npm i` to install dependencies.

-Once `npm i` and then just `npm run dev` and you're ready to go!
+Then just `npm run dev` and edit the files located in `src`.

+If you want to have the webpage in a single html-file, use `npm build`.

-## TODO
+## Disclaimer
-Add `npm build` implementation in config to build clean html/css which would be deployable on static hosters like github pages
+This setup is minimal and it might not suffice your requirements - feel free to extend it!